 The International House Book Club reads novels by international authors with international settings and/or international themes.

-Free conversation hours in 11 languages are held at International House every week, offering participants the chance to practice their language skills and meet others with similar interests.
+Free conversation hours in various languages are held at International House every week, offering participants the chance to practice their language skills and meet others with similar interests.